 If you were to visit an out-of-network doctor, it’s likely you’d pay more for those services.
-But what you might not get is this: out-of-network labs, urgent care facilities, radiology and MRI facilities and even flu shot locations will likely cost more, as well.
-That’s why, when facing an upcoming procedure or health care service, it’s important to ask your provider to use in-network labs and facilities for all services.
+But out-of-network labs, urgent care facilities, radiology and MRI facilities and even flu shot locations will likely cost more, as well.
+That’s why when facing an upcoming procedure or health care service, it’s important to ask your provider to use in-network labs and facilities for all services.
 You’ll want to check with your insurance plan provider for guidelines especially if you have a Narrow Network plan, since the in-network guidelines for these plans are very specific.

 Research ambulance rides in case you ever need one.

-The ambulance ride is among the most expensive costs in many emergencies.
-Especially if the ambulance service used to transport you or your loved one is out-of-network.
-Yes, ambulance services can be out-of-network, too.
-And yes, these out-of-network costs can be avoided by doing a little research.
+The ambulance ride is among the most expensive costs in many emergencies, especially if the ambulance service used to transport you or your loved one is out-of-network.
 Talk to your community’s fire department to see which ambulance company services your neighborhood.
 If you learn that the ambulance will be out-of-network, try talking to your insurance company or the ambulance service itself to get a reduced rate.
 Or if you’re required to transport from hospital to hospital via ambulance, ask your provider which in-network services are available.